jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

    * cheaper ($7/mo versus $25/mo for Picmonic)
    * simple but poor navigation vs Picmonic which is overly complicated and buggy in a lot of cases
+   * both lack completeness, but Picmonic seems to have a few more important details ([Lippincott's Microcards] are more comprehensive)
 * [record the audio][record audio]

 [memory scenes]: http://www.ted.com/talks/joshua_foer_feats_of_memory_anyone_can_do